Some of the best village ramparts in France

 This morning we decided to move on – our friends Chris and Anita are especially tired after a second bad night so will move anyway.
 Today they are driving to Malaga in search of a solar panel.
 I have not heard from them yet so I do not know if that worked out.
 We wanted to go back into the city and visit the cathedral before we move to our new coastal location.

 We needed cash today and our online research suggested that there are few banks in Spain that offer ATM withdrawals with out charge.
-Sp we took a rather circuitous route to the catherdral via several possible ATMs.
+We took a rather circuitous route to the catherdral via several possible ATMs.
 The end result of our tour is that Ibercaja and Cajasur both offer free cash withdrawals but they are very much in the minority!

 Before we got to the cathedral we explored the Central Market – a modern, covered market selling fruit, veg, meat and cheese upstairs and fresh fish downstairs.
 The fish market was winding down by the time we got there at about midday but there was still quite a bit to see (and smell).
 We bought some custard apples and we restocked with pineapple slices.

 The cathedral was built in 1522 after a bad earthquake destroyed the old one that was built after the reconquista in 1489.
-It was built to a fortified plan as the town was still suffering from occasional Berber attacks from the se.
+It was built to a fortified plan as the town was still suffering from occasional Berber attacks from the sea.
 So the cathedral is deliberately low profile with the aisles and nave the same height, the outer walls are heavy and strengthened with towers and the whole thing has a flat roof that can bear cannon!!
 There was a small charge for entry but that did include a free english audio guide.
 Photos below.

 I have to admit that I wimped out and suggested that we got a bus back to the car park!
 We had a quick lunch on Bertie and were rolling out of town shortly after 3pm.
 It did not take long to do the 30kms to Playa St Miguel de Cabo de Gata and we were luck enough to get a place in the second rank of vans with a clear view of the sea.
 We understand that there are flamingoes on the lagoon behind us so we will go and investigate those tomorrow.
-This beach faces due west back across the bay toward Almeria and as the sun went down in to the sea and as it got dark we could see the lights of Almeria.
+This beach faces due west back across the bay toward Almeria and as the sun went down in to the sea and it got dark we could see the lights of Almeria.